-- Forty-nine countries have submitted entries for the next year’s Best Foreign Language Film Academy Award.
-Curiously, two acclaimed Spanish-language Gael García Bernal movies have been left orphaned.
-Why?
+- Forty-nine countries have submitted entries for next year’s Best Foreign Language Film Academy Award.
+Yet arcane rules have prevented two well-received non-English-language features starring Gael García Bernal from becoming contenders.

 - The period romantic drama A Legendary Love has become the first Malaysian production in contention for a Best Foreign Language Film Oscar nod.
 Zhang Yimou, Gianni Amelio, and Alejandro Amenábar movies are also in the running.

 Best Foreign Language Film Oscar entries from 49 countries – but 2 well-regarded Gael García Bernal movies left orphaned

 Of the 49 films submitted for the 2005 Best Foreign Language Film Oscar, 27 are from Europe, 12 from Asia, eight from the Americas, and a mere two from Africa.
 Not found on the list: two widely admired Gael García Bernal titles.
 (More details further below.)

 For the record: the two African entries are Oussama Fawzy’s seemingly Cinema Paradiso-inspired I Love Cinema (Egypt), which became one of the biggest hits at this year’s Carthage Film Festival, and Darrell Roodt’s Zululand-set AIDS drama Yesterday (South Africa).
 (See further below the full list of this year’s Best Foreign Language Film Oscar entries.)